-Our 2010 sampling results gave Clearwater Creek a Family Biotic Index score of 4.5.
+Our 2011 sampling results gave Clearwater Creek a Family Biotic Index score of 4.7.
 This score corresponds to a stream health rating of "Good".
-This represents an improvement in stream health conditions from 2009 and is the best score ever recorded in the Rice Creek Watershed Stream Health Evaluation Program.
+Overall, 363 invertebrates were identified in this sample.
+A large sample offers more confidence for a more reliable data set.

-The dominant family at this site was Gammaridae has a tolerance value of 4 on a scale of 0-10 (the lower the tolerance value, the lower their tolerance to pollution).
+The dominant family at this site was once again Gammaridae has a tolerance value of 4 on a scale of 0-10 (the lower the tolerance value, the lower their tolerance to pollution).
 They are closely related to Hyalellidae (note the pollution tolerance difference).
 The distinction between the two families is the flagellum found on the antennae of Gammaridae.